PROFILE

 (75oF).

-Variations in temperature increase when
+Variations in temperature increase when moving

-moving north through a savanna and plateau
+north through a savanna and plateau toward the

-called the Harmattan blows from December to
+Harmattan blows from December to March.
+Grass

-March.
-Grass dries up, the vegetation turns
+dries up, the vegetation turns reddish brown,

-over the country, causing the skies to be
+causing the skies to be overcast.
+It also is the

-burn brush in the fields.
+season when farmers burn brush in the fields.

 PEOPLE